Yaamirukka Bayamey: Critical reception

-The Hindu called the film "a surprisingly well-made ‘horror-comedy’ that succeeds in continuously exploiting our irrational fear of the unknown even while nudging us to laugh at it...this is a fun summer film and should work regardless of whether one believes in the supernatural or not".
+Udhav Naig of The Hindu called the film "a surprisingly well-made ‘horror-comedy’ that succeeds in continuously exploiting our irrational fear of the unknown even while nudging us to laugh at it...this is a fun summer film and should work regardless of whether one believes in the supernatural or not".
 Sify wrote, "Yaamirukka Bayamey is something different within the commercial format and provides potent dose of laughs to release the tension built up by the scares".
-Indiaglitz.com wrote, "The film, no doubt, is a compelling entertainer...with Yaamirukka Bayamey, debutante Deekay has secured a place for himself in the competitive industry".

-The Times of India gave it 3 stars out of 5 and wrote, "The horror genre's mandatory elements are all here...but Deekay nicely subverts some of these cliches...Also, he doesn't try to spoof the genre's tropes to elicit laughs but chooses to bring out the humour in other ways.
+M. Suganth of The Times of India gave it 3 stars out of 5 and wrote, "The horror genre's mandatory elements are all here...but Deekay nicely subverts some of these cliches...Also, he doesn't try to spoof the genre's tropes to elicit laughs but chooses to bring out the humour in other ways.
 It is this confidence that makes the film work".
-Rediff gave 2.5 stars out of 5 and wrote, "A clever script, good all round performances along with excellent support from the technical team make Deekay’s Yaamirukka Bayamey definitely worth a watch".
-Deccan Chronicle wrote, "Some cheap thrills, enough screams, a whole lot of clichés with some laughs thrown in for good measure.
+S. Saraswathi of Rediff.com gave 2.5 stars out of 5 and wrote, "A clever script, good all round performances along with excellent support from the technical team make Deekay’s Yaamirukka Bayamey definitely worth a watch".
+Nandita Ravi of Deccan Chronicle wrote, "Some cheap thrills, enough screams, a whole lot of clichés with some laughs thrown in for good measure.
 With all the right elements in place, Yaamirukka Bayamey delivers what is expected of it".

 Box office

-In its opening weekend the film grossed over ₹32 lakh at the Chennai box office and approximately ₹2.42 crore from 262 screens in Tamil Nadu,.
-Due to positive reviews and word-of-mouth the collections picked up and by the end of first week the film had grossed around ₹2 crore.
+In its opening weekend the film grossed approximately ₹2.42 crore from 262 screens in Tamil Nadu.
+Due to positive reviews and word of mouth the collections picked up and by the end of first week the film had grossed around ₹2 crore.